AVADOLearning/open-source/README.md

     * relative value for money of each solution based on lifetime total cost of ownership (including exit and transition costs); and
     * scalability and ability to meet future business requirements.
 3. Where there is no significant cost difference between a FOSS platform and a proprietary platform, FOSS platforms will be selected for their inherent flexibility.
-4. Where Floream has customised FOSS to meet its own requirements and the release of such customisations is possible without violating partnership agreements, Floream will aim to release its changes upstream or at least make its patches publicly available.
+4. Where AVADO has customised FOSS to meet its own requirements and the release of such customisations is possible without violating partnership agreements, AVADO will aim to release its changes upstream or at least make its patches publicly available.

 ## 4. Criteria for release

-Floream will only release source code to the community where the code meets the following criteria:
+AVADO will only release source code to the community where the code meets the following criteria:

-1. The release of the source code does not violate Floream's partnership agreements.
+1. The release of the source code does not violate AVADO's partnership agreements.
-2. The source code has utility outside of Floream.
+2. The source code has utility outside of AVADO.
 3. The source code is of sufficient quality, having been audited and verified by the development team, to the best of our ability, to be free of defects.

-The following are examples of source code which cannot be released by Floream:
+The following are examples of source code which cannot be released by AVADO:

-* Source code specifically related to the user interface and branding requirements of Floream's partnerships, e.g. themes, as Floream is not authorised to redistribute the branding within such source code.
+* Source code specifically related to the user interface and branding requirements of AVADO's partnerships, e.g. themes, as AVADO is not authorised to redistribute the branding within such source code.
-* Configuration pertaining to the security of Floream's infrastructure.
+* Configuration pertaining to the security of AVADO's infrastructure.

 ## 5. Community participation

-In the interests of forming and fostering collaboration with communities around our FOSS projects, Floream will:
+In the interests of forming and fostering collaboration with communities around our FOSS projects, AVADO will:

 1. Commit developer time on a regular basis to triaging issues and pull requests generated by the community.
 2. Communicate externally, in the form of per-project roadmaps, our plans for each of our projects.
-3. Where ideas and contributions from the community do not match our intended roadmap for a project, Floream will clearly and publicly communicate functional and technical objections to the contribution.
+3. Where ideas and contributions from the community do not match our intended roadmap for a project, AVADO will clearly and publicly communicate functional and technical objections to the contribution.
-4. Accept that the community is free to fork FOSS projects where Floream and the community are unable to reach agreement regarding a project's roadmap.
+4. Accept that the community is free to fork FOSS projects where AVADO and the community are unable to reach agreement regarding a project's roadmap.

 ## 6. Licensing